(2-minute read)

 Genesis 22:5, Jasher 23:47b-48, Jubilees 18:4

-And they came to a well of water, and Abraham said to his young men, “Abide here with the donkey; and I and the lad will go yonder and worship, and come again to you.”
+They reached a well, and Abraham said to the young men, “Stay here with the donkey.
+The boy and I will go up there to worship, and then we’ll return to you.”

-And Eliezer and Ishmael remained in that place, as Abraham had commanded.
+So Eliezer and Ishmael stayed behind as Abraham had instructed.

 Climax